 In 5GC level, in this solution the P-CSCF indicates SMF via PCF to insert on-board ULCL/BP/local PSA UPFs for IMS PDU session when it determines to use P-CSCF/IMS-AGW offload.

 The UE in this solution provides the access information about the satellite and satellite system during the registration or session initiation procedures, which is used by P-CSCF to determine if the P-CSCF/IMS-AGW offload is possible and take action to offload the user plane traffic accordingly.
-The access information includes satellite identity., satellite constellation identity.
+The access information includes:

+- Satellite identity.

+- Satellite constellation identity.

+- UE location information (optional).

+- UE Time Zone from the access network (optional).

+- Access network type (optional).

 In option 1 and 2 below, when the access information is sent to P-CSCF are the only difference between two options.
 In option 1, the access information is sent during registration procedure, while in option2, it is sent during session initiation procedure.

 6.40.1.2 Architecture assumption